coverclock/com-diag-hazer/REMARKS.md

 ### Example: On the Stagecoach Server (Local Tumbleweed Router)

     stagecoach -C /etc/ssl/certs/servercert.pem -K /etc/ssl/private/serverkey.pem -P /etc/ssl/certs -f base:tumbleweed -n 0.0.0.0:stagecoach -s &

+## Testing the SparkFun LoRa Serial Radios

+As part of the Conestoga project I'm playing with the SparkFun LoRa serial radios.
+These radios come as a set of two pre-paired LoRa radios, and can be powered and communicated with via a USB C cable.
+They enumerate as a serial modem.

+* ttyACM
+* 57600 baud 8n1
+* USB vendor 1b4f
+* USB product 002a

+To sanity test these, I ran the Diminuto loopback utility on one Raspberry Pi

+    loopback -D /dev/ttyACM0 -b 57600 -8 -n -1 -d

+with the standard screen utility on a second Raspberry Pi

+    screen /dev/ttyACM0 57600 8n1

+and just verified that what I typed on the second Pi was echoed back verbatim.